-15. When was the last time you visited the Course Coordinator?
+15. When was the last time you visited the Course Coordinator? \\\

-- 16. What was the issue? - 17.
-When was the last time you visited the Administration Manager or the Student Welfare Officer?

-18. What was the issue?

-Please rate the following from 4 to 1 by circling a number next to each category:

-19. Course Coordinator provided assistance in academic issues 4 3 2 1 NA 20.
+16. What was the issue?17.
+When was the last time you visited the Administration Manager or the18.
+What was the issue? e Studen t Welfar re Office r?
+Please rate the following from 4 to 1 by circling a number (4 = Very Good / 3 = Good / 2 = Unsatisfactory / 1 = Bad 19.
+Course Coordinator provided assistance in academic issues 4 3 2 1 NA 20.
 Course Coordinator provided assistance in personal issues 4 3 2 1 NA 21.
 Administration Manager provided assistance in administrative issues or requests 4 3 2 1 NA 22.
 Understanding and helpfulness of Administration Manager 4 3 2 1 NA 23.
-Overall satisfaction with student services and administration 4 3 2 1 NA
+Overall satisfaction with student services and administration 4 3 2 1 NA 24.
+What are the areas that could be improved about student services and d adminis tration ) Would you recommend Times Academy to a friend, colleague or a member of your f amily? □ YES □ NO Please specify the reason: